Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ## Introduction
-Certificate Authorities are trusted third parties which issue electronic documents proving digital entitys' identifications.
-In public key infrastructure specifically, it is the party that verify ownerships of public keys.
+  Certificate Authorities are trusted third parties that issue electronic documents proving digital entitys' identifications.
+In public key infrastructure, it is the party that verify ownerships of public keys.

-LAMP is a software bundle named after its software components, Linux operating system, Apache HTTP Server, MySQL database management system and PHP programming language.
-This bundle is suitable for building dynamic websites and web applications.
-In addition to these four components, this software bundle can also be combined with other software packages.

 In this lab, you will build a websites and generate a valid certificate for it.
 Then, you'll try to connect to this website from another geni node.
-At last, you will revoke the certificate and try to connect to the website again.
+At last, you will revoke the certificate and try if you can connect to the website with a revoked certificate.

+  In the first step, you will use LAMP to build your website.
+LAMP is a software bundle named after its software components, Linux operating system, Apache HTTP Server, MySQL database management system and PHP programming language.
+This bundle is commonly used when building dynamic websites, content of the website is not static, and web applications.

+  In the second and the third steps, you will use OpenSSL, a cryptographic toolkit, to generate public private key pairs and digital certificates, and test the validity through cURL, command-line tool for transferring data, or firefox.

 ## Network topology